-Wedding season is here!
-Are you doing it yourself and having a food buffet or are you hiring a caterer?
-Make sure the joyous occasion is not ruined with food illness.
+Are you self-catering and having a buffet or are you hiring a caterer?
+Make sure that the occasion is not ruined with a food illness.

-Food safety is a great concern for those preparing and serving the meal for wedding guests.
-Keeping hot foods at the required serving temperatures and cold foods to keep from spoiling can be achieved through the proper use of food safety procedures and techniques.
+Food safety is a great concern for those preparing and serving the meals for events like weddings.
+Keeping hot foods at the required serving temperatures and cold foods to keep from spoiling can be achieved through the proper use of proper food safety procedures and techniques.

 Basic Questions to Access Food Safety